How to Run a Successful Email Marketing Campaign (No, it’s not dead)

 – Joe Pulizzi, Founder of Content Marketing Institute

 Today, with so many consumers and businesses on social media, it’s easy to think that this is the only place you need a presence.
 However, what many brands are missing is the fact that the inbox is the one space that you as a brand can “own” – you have control over how your relationship develops with each subscriber.
 This is why email marketing is so important, more important than ever before.

 The problem is that most brands don’t know how to do it right.
 That’s why we’ve dedicated this article to help you find the right consistency of urgency, attractiveness and effectiveness to successfully implement in your next campaign.

 Before we dive in, we’re going to assume you’ve got the basics covered.
 If not, creating your campaign will be a complex and time-consuming activity that achieve the polar opposite of what you want out of your leads (running away as quickly as their digital legs can carry them, rather than having you top-of-mind and eventually purchasing your product or service).

-- Database: Firstly, you should have built up a substantial database over time with each person’s name, company and contact details.
+- Database: Firstly, you should have built up over time with each person’s name, company and contact details.

 - Pitching: The basics also include an understanding of when and how to pitch (i.e. not in the newsletter, maybe in a product update).

 Attraction: Make it Stick to Make Them Stay